01 of 02

 How to Pack Your Suitcase?

-- Make sure to stock your suitcase with warm cotton or wool sweaters, scarves, coats, and socks.
+- Make sure to stock your suitcase with warm cotton or wool sweaters, scarves, coats and thick socks.
 Bring at least one or two warm turtlenecks, and line your bags with clothes that are easy to layer.

 - Bring at least two pairs of shoes, both waterproof.
 One pair should provide good traction in case of snow or ice.
 Heels should be reserved for indoor events as the streets can be slick or icy.
 If your feet get cold easily, bring a pair of comfortable waterproof boots.